pharrisee/TheFrontLinuxServerInfo/README.md

 # Running The Front Linux server

+## BEWARE, HERE BE DRAGONS

+The files below work for me, I'm not saying they'll work for you but they might, or they might give you ideas... who knows.

+If you use these and your server breaks well such is life, don't copy/paste things you find on t'intarmawebs.

 ## Installing

 As of 14-Oct-2023 the "The Front Linux Server" Steam download is broken.
 What follows is a way to get a Linux server running despite the broken depot.
 This script will need to be changed if the depot is ever fixed.